sjsafranek/blogengine/themes/beautifulhugo/README.md

     secret: "hsGjWtWHR4HK4pT7cUsWTArJdZDxxE2pkdg/ArwCguqYQrhuubjj3RS9C5qa8xu4cx/Y9EwHwAMEeXPCZbLR9eW1K9LshissvNcYFfC/b8KKb4deH4V1+oqJEk/JcoK6jp6Rr2nZV4rjDP9M7nunC3WR5UGwMIYb8kKhur9pAic="
 ```

-If you *don't* have the section `[Params.staticman]` in `config.toml`, you *won't* need the section `reCaptcha`  in `staticman.yml`
+If you *don't* have the section `[Params.staticman]` in `hugo.toml`, you *won't* need the section `reCaptcha`  in `staticman.yml`

+### Site Disclaimer

+If you need to put a Disclaimer on your website (e.g. "My views are my own and not my employer's"), you can do so via the following:

+* Uncomment and edit the `disclaimerText` parameter in `hugo.toml`.
+* If you need to adjust the disclaimer's styling, modify the declarations within the `footer div.disclaimer` selector in `static/css/main.css`.

+> The code for the disclaimer text is in `layouts/partials/footer.html`.
+Moving this code block to another partial file (or relocating it within `footer.html`) will require changes to the css selector in `main.css` as well.

 ### Google Analytics

-To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `googleAnalytics` parameter in `config.toml`.
+To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `googleAnalytics` parameter in `hugo.toml`.

+Note that the Google Analytics tracking code will only be inserted into the page when the site isn't served on Hugo's built-in server, to prevent tracking from local testing environments.

 ### Commit SHA on the footer

 If the source of your site is in a Git repo, the SHA corresponding to the commit the site is built from can be shown on the footer.
-To do so, two site parameters `commit` has to be defined in the config file `config.toml`:
+To do so, two site parameters `commit` has to be defined in the config file `hugo.toml`:

 ```
 enableGitInfo = true